 Showaround is one of those very few travel-related services that I stared using after seeing an ad (or tons of them at that time).
-It’s actually a really interesting concept, a sort of an AirBnb for touring cities you visit.
+It’s actually a really interesting concept, a sort of an AirBnb (or maybe Uber) for exploring the cities you visit, with locals.

 The idea itself sounds really good, especially when you’re traveling to a new country or city where you don’t speak the local language or about which you don’t know much.

-But have in mind: Showaround is not a dating app of sorts, camouflaged behind an apparent service provider.
-No, you are really going to meet people who will be your guides for the period of time you have booked.
+Important thing to have in mind: Showaround is not a dating app of sorts, camouflaged behind an apparent service provider.

-So how does Showaround actually work in real life and is it worth trying?
+So how does Showaround actually work in real life and is it worth using this service?
 Read on my Showaround review to find out!

 Starting with Showaround